Description of the Program

 This wonderful program was started by Mimi St-Aubin of Citizen Advocacy with the help of the Fondation Rêve d’Esther.
-Since that time, the Lachine Lions Club, the Federal government, private donors and, this year, Centraide have contributed significantly to the program.
+Since this time, the Lachine Lions Club, the Federal government, private donors and Centraide have contributed significantly to the program.

 Painting of the Month

-Congratulations to Michael Gray, who’s painting “West Coast Scene” has been selected as RVA’s painting of the month for June 2017.
+Congratulations to Neville Nugent, who’s painting “FIRESTORM” has been selected as RVA’s painting of the month for July 2017.

 WICA is Looking for a New Artist Coach